Should You Refinance an FHA Loan to a VA Loan?

 Most borrowers will receive a lower interest rate on a VA loan than on a comparable FHA mortgage.

-VA loan rates are typically lower because the VA lowers the risk to lenders.
-They will pay back the lender a substantial 25% of the mortgage in the event of default.
-However, myriad factors impact quoted lender rates. the rates.
-Some homeowners may still find better value with an FHA refinance.
+VA loan rates are typically lower because the VA reduces lender risk by guaranteeing 25% of the mortgage in the event of default.
+That said, many factors influence the rate a lender quotes you, and some homeowners may still find better value with an FHA refinance.

 You Can Cash Out Built-Up Equity With a VA Refinance

-You’re under no obligation to, but if you have built-up equity in your home, there’s a good chance that you can convert it to cash as part of your FHA to VA loan refinance.
-Most VA lenders will allow you to borrow up to 90% of your home’s value, although some lenders may go up to 100%.
+If you have built-up equity in your home, there’s a good chance you can convert some of it to cash as part of your FHA to VA loan refinance.
+Most VA lenders will allow you to borrow up to 90% of your home’s value, and some may go up to 100%.

 Buying a Home With the Intention to Refinance VA Later